warisali2/warisali.ml/content/posts/dev-career-paths.md

   - guide
 ---

+# Background
+I was interested in programming since I was in 6th grade.
+But because of no proper guidance, I messed around here and there in the technologies realm.
+I liked making computer do things.
+Whenever I got an idea, I just search about it on the internet and made it.
+But after some time, I started to feel like I was not becoming master in some field.
+I was like jack of all trades but the master of none.

+So I started reading a lot of articles on How to choose a field in Computer Science.
+I wanted a field that allowed me to create new interesting things but still had a scientific touch to it.
+So, I finally choose to pursue mastery in Machine Learning field because in this field I don't only have to learn different kinds tools, there's maths and science too.

+So I am writing this article to help those who are don't know what field to pursue their careers in, or just starting out in Computer Science in general.

 # Introduction
-About my problems

-Information has changed the world

-more industries than ever are leveraging IT to solve problems

-as companies strive to keep up with the times, more job are becoming available.

-but with so many options to choose from, how do you decide which one to choose from?
+Information has changed the world.
+More industries than ever are leveraging IT to solve problems.
+As companies strive to keep up with the times, more job are becoming available.
+But with so many options to choose from, how do you decide which one to choose from?

-As the old saying goes, knowledge is power, and this course will empower you to make an informed decision in your pursuit of IT developer careers.
+As the old saying goes, knowledge is power, and I hope this article will empower you to make an informed decision in your pursuit of IT developer careers.

-Which career should you pursue in IT?

-There are numerous flavors of IT developer jobs out there and it's impossible to cover all of them because new ones are still coming out even as we speak.
-The best approach is to focus on the major categories and career path.
-Each career path requires significantly different preparation.
+This is a long post but try to read fully, It will help you a lot.

 # Core IT Skills
+Each career path in IT requires significantly different preparation.
+However, they all share a common core of knowledge and skills.

 ## Technical Skills
-However, they all share a common core of knowledge and skills.
 One of the most important aspects of being an IT developer is an ability to program machines.
 Here, the term developer implies an ability to build.
 In the case of IT developers, what you are building is IT systems consisting of hardware controlled by software produced through programming.
 However, programming skills by themselves are not very useful unless they are coupled with specific domains such as cyber security or system administration.

-The main difference among various IT developer careers is what the focus is.
-Software engineers specialize in high quality software development while cyber security developers concentrate on preventing intrusions into your computer network.
-Another difference is that software engineering professionals should know much more about software development than system administrators.
-To system administrators, programming is just one of the tools available to make the job easier through automation but software engineers should be much more concerned about development methodologies, coding style, secure coding, et cetera.

 ## Soft Skills
 Technical skills may lead you to job interviews or even job offers.
 But they are not the only thing that interviewer is